fluid-project/infusion-docs/src/documents/CoreAPI.md

 // names now holds ["Huggoe", "Arthur", "THER CATTE"];
 ```

-* `holder {Array|Object}` The container to be filtered
-* `path {String|Array of String}` An [EL path](FrameworkConcepts.md#el-paths) to be fetched from each top-level member
-* Returns: `{Array|Object}` A container of the same type as `holder`, with the members of `holder` deferenced by `path`.

 ### fluid.filterKeys(toFilter, keys[, exclude])

+* `toFilter {Array|Object}` The object to be filtered - this will be NOT modified by the operation
+* `keys {Array of String}` The list of keys to operate with
+* `exclude {Boolean}` [optional] If `true`, the keys listed are removed rather than included
+* Returns: `{Array|Object}` the filtered object

 Accepts an object to be filtered, and a list of keys.
 Either all keys not present in
 the list are removed (the default), or all keys present in the list are removed (`exclude: true`).
 The suppled object *** is not modified *** but will be shallow cloned by this operation.

+### fluid.censorKeys(toCensor, keys)

 * `toFilter {Array|Object}` The object to be filtered - this will be NOT modified by the operation
 * `keys {Array of String}` The list of keys to operate with
-* `exclude {Boolean}` [optional] If `true`, the keys listed are removed rather than included
-* Returns: `{Array|Object}` the filtered object
+* Returns: `{Array|Object}` A shallow clone of `toFilter` with the supplied keys removed

-### fluid.censorKeys(toCensor, keys)

 A convenience wrapper for `fluid.filterKeys` with the argument `exclude` set to `true`.
 Returns a shallow clone of the supplied object with listed keys removed.

-* `toFilter {Array|Object}` The object to be filtered - this will be NOT modified by the operation
-* `keys {Array of String}` The list of keys to operate with
-* Returns: `{Array|Object}` A shallow clone of `toFilter` with the supplied keys removed

 ### fluid.keys(object)

+* `object {Object}` The object to have its keys listed
+* Returns: `{Array}` An array holding the keys of this object.

 Return the keys in the supplied object as an array.
 Note that this will return keys found in the prototype chain as well as "own properties", unlike the builtin [`Object.keys()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys)

-* `object {Object}` The object to have its keys listed
-* Returns: `{Array}` An array holding the keys of this object.

 ### fluid.values(object)

+* `object {Object}` The object to have its values listed
+* Returns: `{Array}` An array holding the values of this object.

 Return the keys in the supplied object as an array.
 This will return values found in the prototype chain as well as those attached to "own properties".

-* `object {Object}` The object to have its values listed
-* Returns: `{Array}` An array holding the values of this object.

 ### fluid.arrayToHash(array)

-Converts an array into an object whose keys are the elements of the array, each with the value `true`
 * `array {Array of String}` The array to be converted to a hash
 * Returns: `{Object}` An object with value `true` for each key taken from a member of `array`

+Converts an array into an object whose keys are the elements of the array, each with the value `true`

 ### fluid.hashToArray(hash, keyName[, func])

+* `hash {Array}` The hash to be transformed into an array
+* `keyName {String}` The name within the resulting array elements which will receive the string which used to form the element's key in `hash`
+* `func {Function (newElement {Object), oldElement {Object}, key {String}) →  Object }` [optional] receives `(newElement, oldElement, key)` where `newElement` is the freshly cloned element (a fresh `Object obj` which just has `obj[keyName] = key`),
+`oldElement` is the original hash's element, and `key` is the key of the element in the hash.
+The function returns the final element that will be added to the array - it may ignore `newElement` if it pleases and make an unrelated
+return.
+If the function makes no return, `newElement` will be used.
+If the function is not supplied, the old element is simply deep-cloned onto the new element (same effect as transform `fluid.transforms.objectToArray`).

 Converts a hash into an array by hoisting out the object's keys into an array element via the supplied String `key`, and then transforming the elements via an optional further function `func`.
 Note that without some further
 means of sorting the resulting array elements, the order of elements in the array will [not be defined](https://es5.github.io/#x12.6.4).
 Example: